Pompton Lakes Public Schools

 Kindergarten through Grade 1

-Students identified as advanced learners in the primary grades will receive instructional adaptation either virtually or in person, which will be provided by the general education teacher.
-Such educators will leverage technology to increase access to high-level programming by providing digital learning options.
+Students identified as advanced learners in the primary grades will receive instructional adaptation, which will be provided by the general education teacher.
+Such educators will leverage technology in addition to other evidence-based instructional practices to increase access to high-level programming.

-Students identified as advanced learners in the primary grades will receive weekly instructional adaptation either virtually or in person, which will be provided by the general education teacher or be enrolled in an academically talented course and attend at least 1x per week.
-Such educators will leverage technology to increase access to high-level programming by providing digital learning options.
+Students identified as advanced learners in the primary grades will receive weekly instructional adaptation, which will be provided by the general education teacher or be enrolled in an academically talented course and attend at least 1x per week.
+Such educators will leverage technology in addition to other evidence-based instructional practices to increase access to high-level programming.

 Students identified as advanced learners will be enrolled in an academically talented course and attend at least 1x per week where they will participate in enrichment and project-based* initiatives that integrate ELA, Mathematics and S.T.E.A.M..
 Educators will leverage technology to increase access to high-level programming by providing digital learning options.
 Students identified as advanced learners in Math or ELA will receive academic instruction at the accelerated or honors level.

 Students identified as advanced learners in secondary grades will receive academic instruction at the honors and/or advanced placement level in all major content areas and in specialized courses as identified in the Pompton Lakes School Program of Study.
+Students may also elect to participate in self-selected, project-based learning projects.
 Advanced coursework affords students the opportunity to master accelerated curriculum as well as earn college credits through dual enrollment.

 **To translate any of these documents into another language, set the district homepage to your desired language by clicking on Translate.